BuildACell/engineering/contribute.md

 Build-A-Cell is a distributed and global project.
 If you're captivated by any aspect of the project, get going and share your work.
 Yearning to build a cell but don't know where to begin?
 Check our [list of ideas](/engineering/about/bootsequence/) for a place to start.

 # Contributing to the Website
 There are a number of ways to contribute to this website.
 Regardless of which option you choose, you'll need to make an account on [GitHub](https://github.com/join).
 Your account then needs to be added to the Build-A-Cell team.
-Please [contact us](mailto:atg@buildacell.io) to get added to the team, or check the [forking the repository]() section of this document for other options.
+Please [contact us](mailto:atg@buildacell.io) to get added to the team, or check the 'Forking the Repository' section of this document for other options.

 Once you have a GitHub account, there are two options for editing the website: prose.io, which is easier but less powerful, and downloading a local copy of the repository.